liqotech/liqo/docs/design/discovery-component.md

 ### Features
 List of supported features
 * ClusterID creation
-  * if not already present, during component starting, it creates new ClusterID taking the UID of first master of our cluster
+  * if not already present, during component starting, it creates new ClusterID taking the UID of first master of our cluster or generate new UUID if no master is present (NOTE: in this case ID will be different if ConfigMap where it is store is deleted)
 * Make our cluster discoverable by other clusters
   * this feature can be enabled and disabled at runtime setting `enableAdvertisement` flag in `ClusterConfig` CR
   * register Liqo service on local mDNS server and answers when someone is looking for it